dhurlburtusa/shortcuts/sharepoint/sharepoint-cheat_sheet.md

 document management and storage system, but the product is highly configurable and usage varies substantially between organizations.

+SharePoint is installed on a server.
+Then a web browser on a desktop, tablet, or phone is used to connect to the server.

+Different people work with different aspects of SharePoint, so for some of us, SharePoint is a collaboration site.
+For others of us, SharePoint is simply a place to store documents.
+For some of us, SharePoint is a workflow engine that's used to automate tasks that we do on a everyday basis.
+But SharePoint is more than any of those individual things.
+That is, SharePoint is a platform that organizations use to build solutions for a wide variety of business problems.

+Allows collaboration with Outlook, Word, Visio, and other products.

 ## Editions

 SharePoint comes in various editions: